Entecavir: Side effects

 The majority of people who use entecavir have little to no side effects.
 The most common side effects include headache, fatigue, dizziness, and nausea.
 Less common effects include trouble sleeping and gastrointestinal symptoms such as sour stomach, diarrhea, and vomiting.

 Serious side effects from entecavir include lactic acidosis, liver problems, liver enlargement, and fat in the liver.

 Laboratory tests may show an increase in alanine transaminase (ALT), hematuria, glycosuria, and an increase in lipase.
 Periodic monitoring of hepatic function and hematology are recommended.

 Mechanism of action

 Entecavir is a nucleoside analog, or more specifically, a deoxyguanosine analogue that belongs to a class of carbocyclic nucleosides and inhibits reverse transcription, DNA replication and transcription in the viral replication process.
 Other nucleoside and nucleotide analogues include lamivudine, telbivudine, adefovir dipivoxil, and tenofovir.

-Entecavir reduces the amount of HBV in the blood by reducing its ability to multiply and infect new cells.
+Entecavir reduces the amount of hepatitis B virus in the blood by reducing its ability to multiply and infect new cells.